spirilis/mcp2515/API.md

 most errors and successful events itself, communicating with the user by way of its return value and a global _mcp2515_irq_ variable, which notifies you that all IRQ events have been handled by way of the _MCP2515_IRQ_FLAGGED_ bit.

-Upon receiving a HIGH-to-LOW transition on the MCP2515's IRQ pin, your firmware must OR the mcp2515_irq variable with MCP2515_IRQ_FLAGGED.
+Upon receiving a HIGH-to-LOW transition on the MCP2515's IRQ pin, your firmware must bitwise-OR the mcp2515_irq variable with MCP2515_IRQ_FLAGGED.
-It should wake up the main CPU if it is asleep, and part of your main loop should include a check to see if mcp2515_irq & MCP2515_IRQ_FLAGGED is non-zero.
+It should wake up the main CPU if it is asleep, and part of your main loop should include a check to see if (bitwise-AND) mcp2515_irq & MCP2515_IRQ_FLAGGED is non-zero.
 If it is, run _can_irq_handler()_ right away and analyze its return value.
 This function will only handle 1 event at a time, and multiple events might be pending which require subsequent repeated calls to _can_irq_handler()_.
 The way you deal with this is by checking the state of "mcp2515_irq & MCP2515_IRQ_FLAGGED" to see if it has cleared before entering any Low-Power sleep modes.
 Once you run _can_irq_handler()_ with no events actually pending, this flag will be cleared and your app will know it is free to go to sleep.
+It is critically important that your firmware does NOT clear the MCP2515_IRQ_FLAGGED bit from _mcp2515_irq_.

 The return value of _can_irq_handler()_ contains a bitmap of values.
 The very first condition that should be watched is whether the value has MCP2515_IRQ_ERROR _cleared_ but has MCP2515_IRQ_RX _set_.
 This indicates a received message is pending; you should run
 _can_recv()_ right away to grab it before a new message comes through and overwrites the old buffer contents.

 After verifying no pending RX events are here, it is possible (for lazy & simple apps) to merely check if the MCP2515_IRQ_HANDLED bit is set.
 If it is, quit looking at the CAN events and continue on with your main loop.
-Be sure MCP2515_IRQ_FLAGGED is not set in mcp2515_irq before entering any Low-Power sleep modes.
+You should run _can_irq_handler()_ again to check if other events are pending or if it's possible to put the CPU to sleep.
+Be sure MCP2515_IRQ_FLAGGED is not still set in mcp2515_irq before entering any Low-Power sleep modes.

 However, if you want to know further information, test the MCP2515_IRQ_TX and MCP2515_IRQ_ERROR bits.
 MCP2515_IRQ_TX without a corresponding
 MCP2515_IRQ_ERROR bit indicates that one of the TX buffers has successfully transmitted its message and that buffer is now available.
 You may send another message after this.
-If you are curious, the variable _mcp2515_buf_ contains the TXB that completed its transmit.
+If you are curious, the variable _mcp2515_buf_ contains the TX buffer# that completed its transmit.

 The MCP2515_IRQ_ERROR bit indicates one of many error conditions are present.
 A breakdown of these is provided:

 * MCP2515_IRQ_ERROR alone means Bus Error; use _can_read_error(MCP2515_EFLG)_ to get more detail.
+See the Errors section below for more detail.
 * MCP2515_IRQ_ERROR with MCP2515_IRQ_RX means a message was in the process of being received but an error occurred.
 Nothing more needs to be done here.
 * MCP2515_IRQ_ERROR with MCP2515_IRQ_TX means a transmit failed.  _mcp2515_buf_ contains the TXB# affected.